stjordanis/terra-docs-old/docs/dev-spec-market.md

 Called when a price for the asset is not registered with the oracle.

-### `ErrInsufficientSwapCoins`
+### `ErrInvalidOfferCoin`

-Called when not enough coins are being requested for a swap.
+Called when insufficient or too large of quantity of coins are being requested for a swap

 ### `ErrRecursiveSwap`